-Name of related party Yushan Pharmaceuticals, Inc. (Yushan Pharmaceuticals) Weichyun Wong Relationship with the Company Subsidiary company The chairman of the Company
+Name of related party Relationship with the Group Weichyun Wong The chairman of the Company

-(c) Significant transaction with related parties
+- (c) Significant transaction with related parties: - (i) Others

-(i) Others

 The title deed of a certain portion of the land was registered in the name of Mr. Weichyun Wong due to certain legal requirements for the years ended December 31, 2021 and 2020.
 Please refer to note 6(h).